After Libya misfire, pressure on Romney in foreign policy debate

 Critics have accused Romney of relying on generalities and platitudes - he has hearkened back to Ronald Reagan's "peace through strength" doctrine - and he could be put on the spot if he resists providing specifics.

-Romney has promised to tighten the screws over Iran's nuclear program.
-He has accused Obama of "leading from behind" as Syria's civil war expands, and of a politically timed exit from the unpopular Afghanistan war.
+Romney has promised to tighten the screws over Iran's nuclear program, accused Obama of "leading from behind" as Syria's civil war expands, and accused Obama of a politically timed exit from the unpopular Afghanistan war.

-But in each case, critics say, he has not detailed alternatives policies.
+But in each case, critics say, he has not detailed alternatives from Obama's policies.

-(Additional reporting by Deborah Zabarenko, Writing by Matt Spetalnick; Editing by Warren Strobel, Mohammad Zargham and Christopher Wilson)